Basic Information about Money Transmitter License In Puerto Rico

 A minimum net worth of US$ 500,000 is required.

-For a single office, surety bonding of US$ 500,000 is required by law.
+For a single office, a surety bonding of US$ 500,000 is required by law.
 This bond should be issued by a surety company authorized to do business in Puerto Rico.
 For every additional office, the surety bonding will increase by US$ 10,000.

 Every applicant is required to have liquid assets worth US$ 100,000 at the time of application.